Whitehead's point-free geometry: Connection theory (mereotopology)

 A model of C is a connection space.

 Following the verbal description of each axiom is the identifier of the corresponding axiom in Casati and Varzi (1999).
 Their system SMT (strong mereotopology) consists of C1-C3, and is essentially due to Clarke (1981).
 Any mereotopology can be made atomless by invoking C4, without risking paradox or triviality.
 Hence C extends the atomless variant of SMT by means of the axioms C5 and C6, suggested by chapter 2 of part 4 of Process and Reality.
-For an advanced and detailed discussion of systems related to C, see Roeper (1997).

 Biacino and Gerla (1991) showed that every model of Clarke's theory is a Boolean algebra, and models of such algebras cannot distinguish connection from overlap.
 It is doubtful whether either fact is faithful to Whitehead's intent.